 It’s a tiny place nestled down a side street you could easily miss, giving it a very cosy atmosphere – definitely a place you can make yourself some local friends.
 They’ve got a few local craft favourites to try.
 We suggest Pokerface and Jézus Ale.
 Featured image: claudiosaroldi.co.uk

-Address: 4b Köztelek Street, 1092 Budapest view map
+ADDRESS 4b Köztelek Street, 1092 Budapest SHOW ON MAP

 You’ll find Élesztő mentioned in just about every article about craft beer in Budapest – and this one is no different. Élesztő pretty much created the scene here, being the first to pull in a crowd and introduce people to something different than the weak Hungarian lager which they’d become all too used to.

 Today, you’ll find it standing room only on most evenings, with a cavernous indoor area, a cosy cellar, a huge courtyard and an impressive range of over 20 beers on tap each night that rotates regularly.

 The staff here also deserve a shout out, with a deep knowledge of beers and the ability to reel off beer suggestions with even the vaguest of prompts.
 Given the always-updated menu, it’s hard to recommend something here – so just go with what the staff say!

 ADDRESS 22 Tűzoltó Street, 1094 Budapest SHOW ON MAP

 For any fans of Japanese Manga art (we know you’re out there!), then Manga Cowboy is a concept art bar you’ll want to check out.
 Located on the popular eating street Ráday utca, we don’t think you’ll have any trouble spotting this place from the outside.
 Inside, the atmosphere is upbeat and the deco is quirky.